 So generally, an account wherefrom all significant transactions take place is the concentration account.
-And, the bank handling that account is called the concentration bank.
+And the bank handling that account is called the concentration bank.
 This arrangement allows the company to focus on handling only one account.
 It is the account from where it does all significant transactions.
 In other words, such an arrangement relieves the company from the task of managing several bank accounts.

 How does it work?

-- The concentration bank and the company identify all the locations where the company has offices or stores or subsidiaries.
+- The concentration bank and the company identify all the locations where the company has offices or stores, or subsidiaries.

 - The company opens a bank account with the local branches of the concentration bank.
-Somewhere even single account with the concentration bank would suffice.
+Somewhere even a single account with the concentration bank would suffice.
 It depends on the requirement and rules of the concentration bank.